chukiagosoftware/software-engineer-blog/content/pages/about.md

 notes as I complete NLP and Generative AI LLM courses online.

 We are running Python 3.10 and the incredible Pelican 4.8.0 microblogging framework, along with our very own Python Markdown 3.4.1 extension for Github Emojis.

-Because, well why not. :question:
+Because, well why not :question:

 Try it yourself!
-Just add a semi-colon before and after what should be a Github Emoji, like  :software:
+Just add a semi-colon before and after what should be a Github Emoji, like  :cheese:

 This site is deployed using [Netlify](https://www.netlify.com) and all is well and good.
 Highly recommended.
 Other options considered for deployment were Google App Engine, due to the original blog inspiration for this